A Foolproof Solution For A Super Juicy Turkey

 Total Time28 minutes

 Here’s a simple turkey injector recipe made with butter and chicken broth.
-Use this easy recipe to add flavor and moisture to your turkey from the inside out.
+Use this easy recipe to add flavor and moisture to your turkey so it is perfectly juicy all throughout.
 It can be used for the whole turkey or the turkey breast (or other parts.)

 Ingredients